 17 Jan Orientation 2017

-San Diego, California—Newly elected chapter presidents of Lambda Phi Epsilon convene during MLK Weekend to get equipped with the necessary skills to effectively lead their members.
+San Diego, California—At Orientation 2017, newly elected chapter presidents of Lambda Phi Epsilon convene during MLK Weekend to get equipped with the necessary skills to effectively lead their members.
 Chris DeEulis, Assistant Director of Purdue Fraternity and Sorority Life, prepared the professional development curriculum for the undergraduate attendees.

 On Saturday, International President William Tan kicked off #LFEorientation with a State of the Fraternity address that outlined recent progress and long-term goals of the organization.
 Attendees also met the International Fraternity’s Executive Director, Jim Gaffney, as he shared how his fraternal experience positively shaped his personal growth.
 “I believe firmly in the power that Greek Life has to change lives—both for its own members, and in the community at large.
 Those communities are never stronger than when they have strong, vibrant Greek organizations at their core.
 That’s why I’m so excited to take on this role, and to join all of you in your journey to lead authentic, fulfilling lives of purpose,” says Gaffney.